YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 wherever a value constructor occurs, its corresponding injection function is implicitly called.
 Hence the `let open ASCII_Ctrl.Inj in` statement that preceeds the body of the `ascii_ctrl` relation.
-The quotation in the body of the `ascii_ctrl` is expanded as follows:
+The quotation in the body of `ascii_ctrl` is expanded as follows:

 ```ocaml
 let ascii_ctrl =